sticks-stuff/Dance-Contest-Plus/README.md

 The decompiled FLA I had access to came with these issues and fixing them manually would take quite a long time (see question 2).
 If you have a correctly decompiled FLA of Dance Contest I would be more than happy to use it however.
 ### All the custom text isn't translated into other languages?
 I, sadly, only speak english.
 See question 2
-### You don't actually need to put all of getid3 in your repo?4
+### You don't actually need to put all of getid3 in your repo?
 See question 2
 ### I encountered a crash/bug!
 That's not a question